SimulatedGREG/electron-vue/docs/building_your_app.md

 ## [electron-builder](using-electron-builder.md)

-If you are looking to create full installers, auto-update support, or rebuilding native node modules, then electron-builder is what you will need.
+If you are looking for full installers, auto-update support, or rebuilding native node modules, then electron-builder is what you will need.